JamesMurphyy/jungle-rails/README.md

 - A mini e-commerce application built with Rails 4.2 -- utilizing Ruby and Rails practices.

- - This web application allows users to shop different categories and products with the ability to place or submit orders.
-Admins for the site have the ability to add or delete products and categories.
+ - This web application allows users to to place or submit orders of different categories and products.
+Admins for the site have the ability to add or delete products and categories as well.

 # Stack